Detroit Regional Chamber > Advocacy > State Budget Highlights for the Business Community

 Chamber Perspective

-A priority of MICHauto is increasing electric vehicle adoption and expanding charging locations throughout the state.
+A priority of MichAuto is increasing electric vehicle adoption and expanding charging locations throughout the state.
 The budget address this priority by including funding to help schools purchase EV busses and charging stations, investing funding into building EV charging stations near U.S. highways and major trunklines, and transitioning the state’s car fleet to EV.
 By enhancing its charging infrastructure, Michigan can continue to grow its EV market and retain its global leadership in the automotive and mobility space.

 Additionally, the FY24 budget also furthers the Chamber’s priority of funding the Talent Action Teams, whose focus is to ensure Michigan has employees for the vehicles of the future.

-Learn more about MICHauto’s policy priorities.
+Learn more about MichAuto’s policy priorities.

 Public Safety, Health, Community, and Housing